-Service Providers that are contracted to provide FFR through the aggregation of multiple sites; must have Monitoring Equipment for the provision of data to the standard set out by the TSO in accordance with the DS3 Performance Measurement Device Standards for Fast Acting Services.
+Service Providers that are contracted to provide FFR through the aggregation of multiple sites must have Monitoring Equipment for the provision of data to the standard set out by the TSO in accordance with the DS3 Performance Measurement Device Standards for Fast Acting Services.

-5.245.25 Providing Units with less than the Minimum Data Records Requirements
+5.25 Providing Units with less than the Minimum Data Records Requirements

-Should a Providing Unit fail to meet the Minimum Data Records Requirement outlined in Table 2Table 23, the Providing Unit will be assessed under the Data Poor Performance Scalar methodology.
+Should a Providing Unit fail to meet the Minimum Data Records Requirement outlined in Table 2, the Providing Unit will be assessed under the Data Poor Performance Scalar methodology.
 The purpose of the Data Poor Performance Scalar methodology is to provide a mechanism through which the TSO can apply some form of Performance Monitoring to a subset of Providing Units who either;

-- a) Have not been assessed against a Performance Incident over a long period of time; or - b) Have been available during Performance Incidents; however, due to the application of tolerances their performance is not assessed as their Expected response is consistently less than 01 MW.
+- a) Have not been assessed against a Performance Incident over a long period of time; or - b) Have been available during Performance Incidents; however, due to the application of tolerances their performance is not assessed as their Expected response is consistently less than 40.5 MWfor POR, SOR & TOR1 and less than 0.2MW for FFR.

 The Data Poor Performance Scalar is applied as a reducing scalar over time based on the number of months a Providing Unit has gone without providing an assessable response to a Performance Incident.

-Following 12 months without a Performance Incident, the Performance Scalar will begin to tend towards zero over a period of 3 years, with the scalar reducing from 1 to 0.7 over the period of 12 - 30 months and more rapidly from 0.7 to 0 between 30 to 48 months as shown in Figure 76;
+Following 12 months without a Performance Incident, the Performance Scalar will begin to tend towards zero over a period of 3 years, with the scalar reducing from 1 to 0.7 over the period of 12 - 30 months and more rapidly from 0.7 to 0 between 30 to 48 months as shown in Figure 68;